-The set y2range command sets the vertical range that will be displayed on the y2 (right-hand) axis.
-Please see set xrange (p.
-159) for details.
+The set y2range command sets the vertical range that will be displayed on the y2 (right) axis.
+See set xrange (p.
+173) for the full set of command options.
+This command is ignored if the y2 axis range is explicitly linked to the y axis.
+See set link (p.
+134).